KPSKB/nanopb_demo/README.md

 ## Test Results

-UART communication and LED control using protobuffers are working correctly, incorrectly formatted messages did not cause any issues.
+UART communication and LED control using protobuffers are working correctly.
+Incorrectly formatted messages did not cause any issues.
 The system remained stable under heavy message loads.